Italian Fine Nappa Leather

 This allows the leather to retain a lot of its original textures and markings.
 It also goes through a finishing process that enhances its durability.
 It’s known for being very soft and pliable.

 Nappa leather provides a higher degree of luxury and is a higher grade of leather than standard leather.
-A type of soft, full-grain leather, Nappa leather interior exhibits a natural look and feel that is preserved with a specialized finish.
-With this finish and pigmentation applied, Nappa leather is more durable and distinct than aniline or semi-aniline leathers, this is perfect for luxury furniture.
+A type of soft, full-grain leather, Nappa leather interior exhibits a natural look and feel.
+It is also more durable and distinct than aniline or semi-aniline leathers, this is perfect for luxury furniture.

 Use of Nappa Leather